DiamondCoder02/nsfw-game-manager/Notes_db.md

       3 - In progress ( Currently playing, duh )
       4 - Planned   ( To play )
 9   Int   User_rating
       Should be just a general rating between 1 and 10?
+Maybe 1-100?
         (Maybe be it string? but this should be just a number) 10  Str   User_Notes
       Basicly notes on game Limit needed?
       Support .md format?
       A length of 1024 char limit?
-11  Float User_Cum_Counter
+11  Int   User_Cum_Counter
-      Thank you Balazs
-      Why float?
-Ruined counts half, frick you
+      Can store 65535.
+That means cumming every day for 179 years.
 12  Str   Local_path_to_exe
       If I wanna check if game is available, why not just check the exe is still there If path is null or not found then it's not there.